reflectoring/reflectoring.github.io/_posts/2019-03-18-spring-boot-configuration-properties.md

 In rare cases, we might want to parse a configuration parameter into a custom value object.
-Imagine that we want to provide the (hypothetical) maximum attachment weight for an e-mail:
+Imagine that we want to provide the (hypothetical) maximum attachment weight for an email:

 ```properties
 myapp.mail.max-attachment-weight=5kg